 The pain of abandonment by doctors who are supposed to protect and heal remains real as Xochitl does her best to confront a very uncertain future day by day.
 “My mom is always super on it when it comes to advocating for herself.
 But when it comes to something very personal, like giving birth, you expect that everyone who’s supposed to be there will be there.
-You expect that you’re gonna be under really good care, really good hands.
-She almost passed away from childbirth and throughout her pregnancy she was having a lot of complications but the expensive imaging was never done.
-She would bleed with simple movements and going into delivery her platelet levels were really low.
+You expect that you’re going to be under really good care, really good hands.
+She almost passed away from childbirth and throughout her pregnancy, she was having a lot of complications, but the expensive imaging was never done.
+She would bleed with simple movements and going into delivery, her platelet levels were really low.
 So there was that chance of her bleeding out and not being able to stop, but there wasn’t really that level of concern.
 I feel like her having cancer is bringing back that trauma from that experience, especially for her because she is just feeling a lot of fear.
 She’s wondering, ‘Is what happened to my dad going to happen to me?
 Is what happened when I gave birth going to happen again?’
 I think that there’s a lot of that fear, especially around the fact that she was misdiagnosed.
-She had to change doctors repeatedly as well because some just didn’t have patience for her questions and concerns, which is very unprofessional.”
-What happened to doctors’ hippocratic oath: I will follow the system of regimen which, according to my ability and judgment, I consider for the benefit of my patients, and abstain from whatever is deleterious and mischievous.
+She had to change doctors repeatedly as well because some just didn’t have patience for her questions and concerns, which is very unprofessional.
+What happened to doctors’ hippocratic oath: I will follow the system of regimen which, according to my ability and judgment, I consider for the benefit of my patients, and abstain from whatever is deleterious and mischievous?”

 With her mother’s support, Malinalli made the decision to share their story on social media.
 While the response was overwhelmingly positive, she was appalled by some of the callous reactions.
 “When I posted my mom’s story, a lot of people did not take it seriously.
 A lot of people made it into a joke.
 I had to block some people in the comments.
 There’s also a sexual nature that people tend to do of sexualizing and objectifying women’s bodies, especially women of color.
 When I was very vulnerable with my mom’s story and posted it, I was flooded with people sexualizing my mother’s breasts in the comments.
 It was very uncomfortable and people were doing that to make fun of the situation, which I found to be very hurtful.
 Especially because this could be your mother, this could be your aunt.
 These can be the women in your lives.
 You’re choosing to mock my own.
 It was very disgusting that some people just don’t take this stuff seriously and tend to mock it and sexualize it.
 They think it’s funny to joke about when this is a struggle in everyday people’s lives.
 In my family, I always have someone who is struggling with getting the medical care they need or support that they need.
 That was really interesting, but at the same time, I got a lot of very supportive messages.
 People reached out telling their own stories.
 I didn’t feel alone.
 Putting out that space to talk about it really invited a lot of positive feedback that I was really appreciative of.”